Elizabeth A. Rowe

 - This course addresses the law and theory applicable to the protection of confidential and proprietary business information ranging from formulas to customer lists.
 It includes coverage of trade secret protection and misappropriation in the employment context, such as issues regarding confidentiality and non-competition agreements, and the inevitable disclosure doctrine.
 Litigation strategies in trade secret misappropriation cases, as well as procedures and requirements for preserving trade secret protection are also covered.
 Finally, the course touches on relevant comparisons between trade secret law and other forms of intellectual property protection, such as patent law.

-Trade Secret Law In A Nutshell (West Publishing, forthcoming 2013) (with Sharon Sandeen)
+- Trade Secret Law In A Nutshell, 2nd Edition (West Publishing, forthcoming 2017) (with S. Sandeen)

-Trade Secrecy in International Transactions (Edward Elgar Publishing, forthcoming 2014) (with Sharon Sandeen)
+- Trade Secrecy in International Transactions (Edward Elgar Publishing, 2015) (with S. Sandeen)

-Intellectual Property and Trade Secrecy (Edward Elgar Publishing, forthcoming 2014) (co-edited with Sharon Sandeen)
+- Trade Secrets and Undisclosed Information (Edward Elgar Publishing, 2014) (co-edited with S. Sandeen)

-Cases and Materials on Trade Secret Law (West Publishing 2012) (with Sharon Sandeen)
+- Cases and Materials on Trade Secret Law (West Publishing, 2012) (with S. Sandeen)

 Law Review Articles

-Saving Trade Secret Disclosures on the Internet Through Sequential Preservation, 42 Wake Forest Law Review 1 (2007) (Lead Article).
+- Saving Trade Secret Disclosures on the Internet Through Sequential Preservation, 42 Wake Forest L. Rev. 1 (2007) (Lead Article) [SSRN]

-The Experimental Use Exception to Patent Infringement: Do Universities Deserve Special Treatment?, 57 Hastings Law Journal 921 (2006) (Lead Article).
+- The Experimental Use Exception to Patent Infringement: Do Universities Deserve Special Treatment?, 57 Hastings L.J.
+921 (2006) (Lead Article) [SSRN]